Zodiac killer info

 It is also important to note that witness statements are not usually verbatim transcripts of what was said by a witness, but rather are summarized responses to questions asked by investigators.

 For example, much has been made out of the fact that James Owen changed his estimate of the distance between David Faraday's car and the car parked next to it at the turnout on Lake Herman Road.
 In his first police statement, Owen said the cars were "about 10 feet apart," but then in a second statement this was changed to "three or four feet."
 What happened here?
-In all likelihood, there is an simple explanation for the discrepancy.
-It is unlikely that Owen noticed with any degree of accuracy how far apart the cars were, and was just guessing.
+In all likelihood, Owen probably did not notice (or remember) how far apart the cars were, and was just guessing.
 And he was likely responding to a question asked to him.
 The reporting police officer probably asked, "how far apart were the cars?" to which Owen may have answered something like, "I don't know.
 Maybe ten feet, I'm not sure."
-The officer would summarize this by writing that the cars were "about 10 feet apart apart."
+The officer then would summarize this by writing that the cars were "about 10 feet apart apart."
 Owen may have later reconsidered this, and given a slightly different answer.
 People often do not notice such things with any degree of accuracy.
 This should be kept in mind when reading witness statements.